 Julia facilitates and mediates environmental planning and public policy disputes.
-Her primary practice areas include food and agriculture, climate mitigation and adaptation, water, energy, and land use and transportation planning.
+Her primary practice areas include food and agriculture, climate mitigation and adaptation, environmental justice, water, and land use and transportation planning.

 The following is a partial list of clients: